 - the Mental Health Advocacy Service on Treatment, Support & Discharge plans

 Research involving the voice of living experience is critical to enable services to be built on what works from a consumer and family perspective.
-F4FWA is open to participating in research which informs service improvement and development for people and families at the ‘pointy end’.
+F4FWA is open to participating in contemporary research which informs service improvement and development for people and families at the ‘pointy end’.
 We’ve previously done so with Curtin University for a number of research projects and with Murdoch University.